Skin Picking

 Skin picking is a compulsive behavior that is performed to achieve a sense of relief.

-Individuals who meet criteria for Excoriation Disorder often spend significant amount of time, about an hour per day, fighting the urge or engaging in skin picking behaviors.
+Individuals who meet criteria for excoriation disorder often spend significant amount of time, about an hour per day, fighting the urge or engaging in skin picking behaviors.
 This is often accompanied by unhelpful thoughts that arise from this compulsion.
-Individuals with an Excoriation Disorder often struggle with managing their daily living activities due to the continuous battle of managing their responsibilities while combating their compulsive thoughts.
+Individuals with an excoriation disorder often struggle with managing their daily living activities due to the continuous battle of managing their responsibilities while combating their compulsive thoughts.

 Impact